Generic Name: Torsemide (TORE se mide)

 - Ringing in ears.

-- Hearing loss has rarely happened in people taking this medicine (torsemide tablets).
+- Hearing loss has rarely happened in people taking torsemide.
 This most often goes back to normal.
-The chance may be higher if you have kidney problems or if you take high doses of this medicine (torsemide tablets).
+The chance may be higher if you have kidney problems or if you take high doses of torsemide.
 Call your doctor right away if you have hearing problems like hearing loss.

-What are some other side effects of Torsemide Tablets?
+What are some other side effects of Torsemide?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if you have any side effects that bother you or do not go away.